Ekkehard-Schulze/precision-temperature-logger/README.md

 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a

-pluggable LiPo or LiIon battery.
+pluggable battery.
 Some TMP117 breakout boards are commercially

 available (e. g.
 Adafruit #4821 or Sparkfun #15805), but these have a much